Information about Virginia for each letter of the alphabet.

 The GLOBAL POSITION of Virginia is approximately 37.53 latitude north and 77.47 longitude west.
 The geographic center is 5 miles southwest of Buckingham.
 The highest point is Mount Rogers, and the lowest point is the Atlantic coast.
 The topography of Virginia is varied.
 Geocaching is a high-tech sport using a Global Positioning Finder and Virginia has many Geocaches.

 The HISTORY of Virginia dates back for at least 12,000 years when Indigenous Peoples occupied the region.
 Giovanni da Verrazano was the first European to pass through the area in about 1529.
 The first English settlers arrived in JAMESTOWN in 1607.
-The Revolutionary War was the setting for some of the most important battles of the American Revolution.
+Virginia was the setting for some important battles of the American Revolution.
 The Yorktown Victory Center includes a Continental Army camp and a timeline walkway called Road to Revolution.
 Significant events occurred in the state during the War of 1812.
 Many Battles occurred in the state during the Civil War.
-The Museum of the Confederacy includes equipment and clothing belonging to Confederate Leaders.
+The American Civil War Museum operates three sites: the White House of the Confederacy, the American Civil War Center, and the Museum of the Confederacy–Appomattox.
 The Mariners Museum includes special exhibits on the Civil War ironclad ship the Monitor.
 Virginia participates in National History Day.